Learn About Fish Sunset Cruise

 Come out of your winter doldrums and experience the beauty and solitude of the lower Connecticut River during this wonderful time of year!
 It is so different now then it is in the summer months, no boats and with no leaves on the trees, our wildlife viewing is much easier.

-Although our primary mission is to search for and observe visiting and resident Bald Eagles (we will pass three nests on our journey), we will also search for many other varieties of local winter wildlife.
+Although our primary mission is to search for and observe visiting and resident Bald Eagles (we will pass by a nesting area on our journey), we will also search for many other varieties of local winter wildlife.

 Birds of Prey: